conflabs/wcia-analytes-tool/README.md

 ## Create Documents

+### wcia-analytes
+From the CLI, run `php makeAnalytesMarkDown.php` to create a series of mark down docs in the `storage/docs` folder.

+### wcia-assays
-From the CLI, run `php makeMarkDown.php` to create a series of mark down docs in the `storage/docs` folder.
+From the CLI, run `php makeAssaysMarkDown.php` to create a series of mark down docs in the `storage/docs` folder.

 ----------------------------------------